etsangsplk/sputter/docstring/nth.md

 # (nth form index default?) retrieves a value by index
-Returns the value that can be found at the specified index of its container.
-If the index is out of the bounds of the container, then either the default value is returned or an error is raised.
+Returns the value that can be found at the specified index of its sequence.
+If the index is out of the bounds of the sequence, then either the default value is returned or an error is raised.
 Keep in mind that indexes are zero-based.

 ## An Example